SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    > Updating statistics can be costly.

-   1. No automatic update, they need the DBA to do it manuall.
+   1. No automatic update, they need the DBA to do it manually.
    2. Automatically update after a period of time
    3. Automatically update when the optimizer realized that the statistics are kinda outdated.